JackNoHoldem/JackNoHoldem/README.md

-- 👋 Hi, I’m @JackNoHoldem
+- 👋 @JackNoHoldem
-- 👀 I’m interested in DevOps, AWS, ML/AI, Trading
+- 👀 Interested in DevOps, AWS, ML/AI, Trading
-- 🌱 I’m currently learning AWS Architect, ML
+- 🌱 Learning AWS services, ML
-- 💞️ I’m looking to collaborate on DevOps, AWS, ML
+- 💞️ Collaborate on DevOps, AWS, ML
-- 📫 How to reach me: mstaaij@zonnet.nl
+- 📫 Reach me: mstaaij@zonnet.nl

 <!---
 JackNoHoldem/JackNoHoldem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.